whisthq/whist/microservices/auth0/README.md

 Many of these fields are self-explanatory, but some require more explanation:

--   `app_type` indicates the type of this app. "non_interactive" means that this is a machine-to-machine client, "native" would be for the Fractal desktop application, etc.
+-   `app_type` indicates the type of this app. "non_interactive" means that this is a machine-to-machine client, "native" would be for the Whist desktop application, etc.
 -   `jwt_configuration.alg` is the algorithm used to sign access tokens for this client.
 This should be 'RS256' (asymmetric signing algorithm, can be verified with a public key) unless there's a very good reason otherwise.
 -   `jwt_configuration.lifetime_in_seconds` is the lifetime (in seconds) of an _access_ token.
 By default, this is 1 day
 -   `refresh_token.token_lifetime` is the _maximum_ lifetime (in seconds) of a _refresh_ token